Feel free to change up the herbs in this recipe and substitute fresh oregano in place of the thyme or sage. But always use fresh rosemary!

 6 thyme sprigs (single stems)

 ½ cup freshly squeezed lemon juice, about three large lemons

 Pat chicken dry and sprinkle with the salt and pepper on the skin side only.

-In a large skillet or sauté pan, heat the olive oil over medium high heat.
+In a large skillet, heat the olive oil over medium high heat.
 Once shimmering, add chicken skin down and sear in two batches.
 Sear for 3-5 minutes or until the skin is golden.
 Only sear the skin side.
 Remove each batch to a 13X9 inch casserole dish.

 In the pan used to cook the chicken, lower heat to medium and add 2 tablespoons of butter, the halved garlic cloves, the whole rosemary sprigs, whole thyme sprigs and the two sage leaves.
 Cook for three minutes then add the zest and white wine.
 Cook to evaporate the wine, about 2-3 minutes.

 Flatten the garlic with a fork then add the lemon juice and cook for 2 minutes.
 Remove from heat and stir in 2 more tablespoons of butter.